Talentdrop - An open marketplace for recruiting bounties

 Why it’s different: Usually talent marketplaces end up becoming a glorified firm and have trouble scaling beyond a certain point, because everyone ends up getting their next job outside of that platform and it becomes too spammy and expensive.
 External referral programs have typically treated this too much like simply an external referral program and not a marketplace.
 Oftentimes recruiting “innovation" around the top of funnel problem is solved by building a scraper, having offshore people qualify profiles for you, and calling it AI.
 Talentdrop is building something that's sort of a hybrid of a decentralized firm + marketplace + basic ML recommendations (not to turn recruiting into robo-sourcing, but to make matches humans might have missed).

-Our newsletter is read by hundreds of investors and other people who are interested in learning about the latest startups.
-Tell us about your startup and we might feature you!
+This newsletter is read by hundreds of investors and other people who are interested in learning about the latest startups.
+Tell me about your startup and I might feature you!

-Leave a comment on our Hacker News thread below to share your thoughts on Talentdrop
+Leave a comment on the Hacker News thread below to share your thoughts on Talentdrop

 There’s no limit, but $25,000 is the highest bounty offered on the site right now.